• Full Chest & Breast Massage 2 Days 16 hrs CEU - $395Oct. 1-2, 2021 Boston, MA

 • Introduction to Breast Chest 4 hrs CEU - $95Sept.
 30, 2021 3:30 - 7:30 Boston, MA Massage

-Course Description A two day course on incorporating full chest & breast massage into your work.
+Course Description A two day course (originally developed by Barbara Helynn Heard, LMT) on incorporating full chest & breast massage into your work.

 In this class students will learn massage of the ribcage, chest and breasts to support healthy breathing and general stress relief within full body wellness massage.
 Students also learn how this massage can benefit clients living with breast augmentation, breast reduction, mastectomy, fibrocystic breast tissue, and other non-cancerous breast conditions.

 The chest and breast massage taught in this class is intended to be easily integrated into a holistic, full body session to relieve tension, stress and pain, and to increase our clients’ ease of movement in both the upper and lower body.
 This work consistently helps clients feel and connect with their whole body in a wonderful way that many have not previously experienced.